Documentation

 This is an experimental feature.

-This guide explains how to configure caching for GraphQL GET requests using the graphqlCacheControl flag.
+In this guide, learn how to configure caching for GraphQL GET requests using the graphqlCacheControl flag.
 Setting cache rules allows responses to be stored and reused for subsequent requests, reducing server load and improving store performance.
 For example, caching a product listing page (such as "Summer Collection") for five minutes allows the page to load faster for store visitors.
-The system serves cached content immediately, then updates it in the background, ensuring fresh results without slowing down the user experience, improving performance, and minimizing additional server load.
+The system serves cached content immediately, then updates it in the background, further ensuring a seamless user experience and minimizing additional server load.

-The graphqlCacheControl flag defines how long responses should be stored and reused by configuring caching for GraphQL GET requests.
+The graphqlCacheControl flag defines how long responses should be stored and reused when caching GraphQL GET requests.

 Before you begin

-Ensure that your project is using the latest version of the @faststore/cli package.
-To do so, follow the instructions in Updating the '@faststore/cli' package version.
+Make sure that your project is using the latest version of the @faststore/cli package.
+To do so, follow the instructions in Updating the @faststore/cli package version.

 Instructions

-Since the graphqlCacheControl flag is an experimental feature, declare it under the experimental section of discovery.config.js file.
+Declare the graphqlCacheControl flag in the experimental section of the discovery.config.js file.

 1. Open your FastStore project in a code editor.